 Conor: English & Biology Double Major

-Curious and smart students pursue everything that intrigues them, like Conor, who stepped outside the walls of the classroom for a summer internship experience in Maine.
+Conor stepped outside the walls of the classroom for a summer internship experience in Maine that allowed him to apply what he learned in the classroom to the real world.
 Pursuing a double major in biology and English, his internship turned out to be the perfect fit for connecting his interest in science with his passion for writing.
-And the research and science writing experience he gained reaffirmed his future plans to work on science questions that directly impact people and to help in communicating scientific discoveries to the public.
+And the research and science writing experience he gained reaffirmed his plans to work on science questions that directly impact people and to help in communicating scientific discoveries to the public.